Updated: May 11, 2022

 - The dual SD card: This is not a solution customers should rely on.
 Read disturbance/performance issues can be caused in the dual SD card setup as well.
 It is also important to note that even a single SD card degradation in a mirrored setup can also cause degradation on other SD cards.

 - If your ESXi host is already upgraded to 7.x, you can add a locally attached storage device and set autoPartition=True.
-It will partition first locally attached storage to be used for ESX-OSData partition upon the next reboot.
+It will partition the first locally attached storage to be used for ESX-OSData partition upon the next reboot.
 Please see VMware KB Article 77009

 ESXi Boot Considerations